Counselor-in-Training Program details

 - 3:00: Afternoon Meeting for sharing, acknowledgments, songs, skits, flag-lowering and announcements

 - 4:30-5:15: Games and Check-out at North Boulder Park

-- Morning CIT counselor facilitates introductions, orientation, goal setting, team-building and recreational activities, and discussion of mentoring options
+- Morning CIT counselor facilitates introductions, orientation, goal setting, team-building and recreational activities, along with discussion of mentoring options

 - Afternoon Assisting with mentors

-- Morning: Service project of choice, assisting with mentors
+- Service project of choice, assisting with mentors

 - Optional full day excursion or assisting with mentors